3 Ways to Protect Your Facebook Data from 3rd Party Apps

-This doesn’t mean that you have to be a sheep and just accept that Facebook and their partners can have complete access to all the private data it’s accumulated over the past decade.
-Here are three important steps that you should take to protect your privacy.
+This doesn't imply that you should passively allow Facebook and its partners to gain unrestricted access to the wealth of private data they've accumulated over the last ten years.
+Instead, there are three crucial measures you should undertake to safeguard your privacy.

 - Check Your Privacy Settings – once you’ve cleaned out your 3rd party applications, you should do a quick audit of your Facebook privacy settings.
 What information have you marked as “Public” versus available to “Friends”, “Friends of Friends”, or “Only Me”?You can change these setting by going to your Facebook profile page and editing the “About” section.
 Here you can change the privacy settings or erase it completely if you really don’t want anyone to know real information about you.

 By limiting who can see what information, you will be protecting your privacy, and making it that much harder for 3rd party applications to get their hands on it.

 There are no foolproof plans that can guarantee your data isn’t mined by 3rd party applications, while still continuing to use Facebook normally.